 Now that I’ve recovered all the files I just deleted, I also want to check if it could recover the same files from a complete format.
 Instead of just deleting the test files, I also formatted the entire USB flash drive.
 I then followed the same steps to recover the lost files.

 This time, the quick scan didn’t yield any results.
 After waiting a few minutes for the deep scan to finish, though, I found the formatted files again.
 I simply searched for “EaseUS”, which was in all the file names, and there they were.

-Great test!
-I'm impressed by the results you got.
-I've used and tested dozens of data rescue programs, and it's safe to say that EaseUS Data Recovery Wizard Pro is one of the best.
-Well, there's one thing I wanted to point out: In most cases, users probably would have continued using a flash drive after data loss, continuously writing new data to it.
+JP’s Note: Great test!
+I’m impressed by the results we’ve got.
+I’ve used and tested dozens of data recovery programs, and it’s safe to say that EaseUS Data Recovery Wizard Pro is one of the best.
+There’s one thing I wanted to point out: In most cases, users probably would have continued using a flash drive after data loss, continuously writing new data to it.
 This makes recovery more challenging.
-I'd love to see how users would respond to this.
-If you're reading this post, please share your findings by leaving a comment below!
+I’d love to see how users would respond to this.
+If you’re reading this post, please share your findings by leaving a comment below!